Saiyami Kher: Early life and family

-Kher was born in Nashik, Maharashtra to Adwait Kher and Uttara Mhatre Kher, a former Miss India.
 She is the granddaughter of actress Usha Kiran and the niece of actress Tanvi Azmi.
 Kher completed her graduation from St. Xavier's College, Mumbai.

-Her father Advait Kher was a renowned supermodel and her older sister Sanskruti Kher, is also a celebrated Marathi actress.

 Career

 In 2015, Kher made her debut with Telugu film Rey and appeared in Rakesh Omprakash Mehra's Punjabi folklore Mirza Sahiban based Hindi film Mirzya opposite Harshvardhan Kapoor in following the year.
 In 2020, She appeared in Mayank Sharma's web series Breathe alongside Abhishek Bachchan.

-In 2021, she did a role in Telugu movie Wild Dog (film) with Nagarjuna Akkineni as an NIA Agent.
-The theatrical release of film was on 2 April 2021.
-Later, it was on Netflix India.
+In 2021, she is starred alongside Nagarjuna in the action film Wild Dog as an NIA Agent.

+In 2023, Sayami featured in R Balki's Ghoomer.